t1u1/ai-prd-workflow/prd-to-rfcs-prompt.md

 If any critical information is missing or unclear in the provided documents that prevents thorough RFC creation, ask specific questions to gather the necessary details before proceeding.

-Generate the RFCs files under RFCs folder by:
+Generate the RFCs files under RFCs folder including PROMPT CREATION md files by:

 1. IMPLEMENTATION ORDER ANALYSIS:
    - Analyze the entire project to determine the optimal implementation sequence